brwyatt/puppet-flatpak/README.md

 ## Description

-This module (optionnally) installs Flatpak from the developer's PPA on Launchpad and offers two defined types, one for adding/removing Remotes and another for installing/ removing Flatpak applications.
+This module (optionally) installs Flatpak from the developer's PPA on Launchpad and offers two defined types, one for adding/removing Remotes and another for installing/removing Flatpak applications.

 This module was created to allow for managing/installing Flatpak-based application distributions, as some developers have started to move away from